• Post a Job

 • Expired

-• Are you a naturally caring experienced Healthcare Assistant in the UK, looking for your career to be fulfilling, where you’re valued, recognised and supported?
-If you want to make a positive difference to the lives of others and change lives for the better, then join the team at Field House in Alfreton as a Healthcare Assistant and experience what delivering great healthcare should feel like.
-You’ll have access to a range of training and development options to help you achieve your career aspirations, while working as part of a supportive and friendly team in a culture built on kindness and teamwork.
-What you will be doing You will join an inclusive and supportive team that works well together to provide care to people with women with a Mental Illness and/or Personality Disorder conditions, using your knowledge and skills to help people along their recover pathway towards leading a valued and fulfilled life.
-Your day-to-day will include ward rounds, analysing behaviours and adapting care accordingly with colleagues, updating patient records, and providing overall care and support, which may include assisting with personal hygiene.
-It can be quite a challenging environment at times, so a positive attitude, compassion, resilience and vigilance are important.
-But it is hugely rewarding to see people improve because of your involvement, knowing that you’ve made someone’s life better.
-Where you will be working: Location: Chesterfield Road, Shirland, Alfreton, Derbyshire DE55 7DT You will be working at Field House and Apartments - a 16 bed specialist rehabilitation service for women with a Mental Illness and/or Personality Disorder.
+• Are you passionate about food and looking for a rewarding opportunity to work within a healthcare setting helping some of the most vulnerable people in society?
+If so, join Field House and Apartments in Alfreton a service for people with Mental Health conditions, where you will be working 12 hours per weekend with an established and dedicated kitchen team.
+Reporting to the Head Chef, you will support the chefs to prepare meals, maintain a clean and safe working environment, and assist with deliveries.
+There’s a great social aspect to this role where you can interact with people outside the kitchen regularly.
+It’s a calm and pleasurable working environment, where you’ll be able to manage your workload and your career.
+There’s huge range of courses on offer to help grow and develop your career.
+If you have the aspiration, capability and dedication, Elysium Healthcare can give you the support and opportunities to help you achieve your career goals.
+As a Catering Assistant you will be: Assisting catering staff with both the preparation and cooking of meals in accordance with the company’s policies and procedures.
+Serving service users, staff and visitors with food and beverages.
+Maintaining storage procedures and stock rotation.
+Ensuring that all areas, equipment and furniture are cleaned and stored correctly.
+As part of the catering team, ensuring the kitchen and associated areas meet operational hygiene standards and comply with the company’s policies and procedures.
+Liaising with the wider team, including dietitians regarding dietary and planned meals To be successful in this role, you'll need: Relevant Catering Qualification (Desirable) Knowledge of COSHH and HACCP Experience of working within similar role.
+Basic numeracy and literacy skills.
+Where you will be working: Location: Chesterfield Road, Alfreton, Derbyshire DE55 7DT You will be working at Field House and Apartments - a 16 bed specialist rehabilitation service for women with a Mental Illness and/or Personality Disorder.
 The service offers a blended model of rehabilitation that combines a traditional rehabilitation environment with single and dual occupancy apartments, to provide a seamless care pathway for women with a Mental Illness and/or Personality Disorder and a history of trauma and/or attachment disorders.
 You will work in an environment where there is a strong emphasis on positive risk taking which enables self-reliance and builds trust and self-esteem, with a focus on psychological input.
-What you will get Annual salary of £25,057.50 The equivalent of 33 days annual leave (inc Bank Holidays) – plus your birthday off!
-Free meals and parking Wellbeing support and activities to help you maintain a great work-life balance.
-Career development and training to help you achieve your career goals.
-Pension contribution to secure your future.
-Life Assurance for added peace of mind.
-Enhanced Maternity Package so you can truly enjoy this special time.
-There is also a range of other benefits including retail discounts, special offers and much more.
+What you will get: £12.85 per hour The equivalent of 33 days annual leave – plus your birthday off!
+Free meals and parking Wellbeing support and activities to help you maintain a great work-life balance Career development and training to help you achieve your career goals Pension contribution to secure your future Life Assurance for added peace of mind Enhanced Maternity Package so you can truly enjoy this special time There is also a range of other benefits including retail discounts, special offers and much more.
 About your next employer: You will be working for an established, stable and agile company with over 8,000 employees and a unique approach to the delivery of care.
 With a network of over 90 services across England and Wales covering Mental Health, Neurological, Learning Disabilities & Autism, Children & Education, there is opportunity for you to grow and move.
 Elysium Healthcare is part of Ramsay Health Care with a global network that extends across 10 countries and employs over 86,000 people globally.
 Elysium Healthcare follows safer recruitment of staff for all appointments and is a Disability Confident employer, committed to inclusive and accessible recruitment.
 It is a requirement that all staff understand it is each person’s individual responsibility to promote and safeguard the welfare of service users.
 All candidates will be subject to a DBS disclosure..
 Location : DE55 7DT

 • 10K - 100K GBP